-TE 603 Research in Industrial Education.
-(3 Hours) Rationale for and methods of research in education.
+TE 603 (3) Research in Industrial Education.
+Rationale for and methods of research in education.
 Emphasis is given to the identification of researchable problems and interpretation of research studies in industrial education.

-TE 621 Coordination in Occupational Training and Placement Program.
-(3 Hours) Analysis of objectives and scope of trade and industrial cooperative education program, apprenticeship, and general education work experiences.
+TE 621 (3) Coordination in Occupational Training and Placement Program.
+Analysis of objectives and scope of trade and industrial cooperative education program, apprenticeship, and general education work experiences.

-TE 622 Developing Occupational Curricula in Two-Year Colleges.
-(3 Hours) Approaches to occupational curriculum development and course construction in junior colleges.
+TÉ 622 (3) Developing Occupational Curricula in Two-Year Colleges.
+Approaches to occupational curriculum development and course construction in junior colleges.
 For prospective teachers and administrative personnel.

-TE 688 Internship. (variable credit) Supervised graduate internship and externship in various areas of industrial education.
+TE 688 (variable credit) Internship.
+Supervised graduate internship and externship in various areas of industrial education.

-TE 699 Reading and Independent Study. (variable credit) Study on an individual or group basis in industrial education.
+TE 699 (variable credit) Reading and Independent Study. (variable credit) Study on an individual or group basis in industrial education.